A Sad State of Affairs – Is Ignorance Winning?

 I read a post today on social media suggesting that “the Constitution was written by white people – for white people,” and continued by saying that “white people are treated better than any other race on the planet.”
 Aside from being sad, it’s just not accurate – either now or historically.
 In fact, it breaks my heart because of how simple this person’s view really is.
 Has ignorance finally won the battle for the minds of Americans?

-As for the Constitution and our Founders, well, I guess it’s not taught in school anymore, but many of our Founders were actually against slavery and were working hard to abolish slavery before the Constitution was written.
+As for the Constitution and our Founders, I guess it’s not taught in school anymore, but many of our Founders were against slavery.
+They were working hard to abolish slavery before the Constitution was written.
 Want proof?
 Just look at the work of Thomas Paine (the guy who wrote Rights of Man and influenced the entire revolution) – Paine’s 1775 essay, African Slavery In America.

 Anyway, these go on and on.
 And this sentiment (and odd history) goes up to the Civil War.
 For example, many don’t know that Robert E Lee once said that slavery was a “moral and political evil in any Country.”
 So if you think the Civil War was all about slavery, then you should probably ask yourself how it makes sense that Lee would fight for slavery if he hated it.
 Better yet, you could ask yourself what he was actually fighting for and why you haven’t been told about it.